In this easy 40-minute Cajun chicken recipe, chicken breast is coated in a tasty rub, then baked in a hot oven until perfectly juicy.

 - Avocado oil spray: This oil has a neutral flavor and a high smoke point, making it an ideal cooking oil.

-- Chicken breasts: Try to find ones that aren't too big - 8 oz per piece is perfect.
-Cooking bigger ones in a hot oven is a bit more challenging, although it can be done.
+- Chicken breasts: Try to find ones that aren't too big - 8 ounces per piece is perfect.
+Cooking bigger ones in a hot oven is a bit more challenging, although it can be done, as I explain below.

 - Cajun seasoning: Homemade or store-bought.
-If using store-bought, check the ingredients list to make sure no sugar was added.
+If using store-bought, check the ingredient list to make sure no sugar was added.

 Variations

-- Use ghee spray to coat the chicken instead of avocado oil spray.
-Ghee is very tasty.
+- Use ghee cooking spray to coat the chicken instead of avocado oil spray.
+Ghee is delicious!
 It has a delightful nutty flavor.

-In this recipe, I use the same baking technique that I always use when baking chicken breasts.
+In this recipe, I use the same technique I always use when baking chicken breasts.
 Baking them at a high temperature for a short time is the best way to keep the chicken from drying out.
+It ensures the chicken remains juicy.

+However, if your chicken breasts are larger than 8 ounces each, you'll need to bake them for up to 30 minutes instead of just 20 minutes.
 If that is the case, loosely cover them with foil after the first 20 minutes.
 This will prevent the tops from scorching in the hot oven.
-The spices we use here are delicious, but they can burn if we're not careful.
+Cajun spices are delicious, but they burn easily.

 Recipe FAQs